-Reading Lists 🔗 🌟 These are the reading lists for the papers that first-years take.
-Don’t be intimidated by how long they are; they’re intended to be worked through over the course of a full academic year, and honestly no one reads everything anyway.
-Also try this list 🔗 🌟 compiled by Balliol College Oxford, which is a great place to start if you want to read some popular biology books.
+Suggested reading list 🔗 🌟 Balliol College Oxford has compiled a list of books, which is a great place to start if you want to read some popular biology books.
 There are some particularly useful recommendations for books on evolutionary biology, which is an overarching theme of the Biology degree at Oxford.

-Mock interview 🔗 🌟 The department has provided a 15-minute video of a mock interview for Biology with an undergraduate student.
+Mock interview 🔗 🌟 The department has provided a 30-minute video of a mock interview for Biology with an undergraduate student.

-Interview at Someville College 🔗 This is another mock interview with a tutor at Somerville College (These are also good to get an idea of tutorial-style teaching!)
+Interview at Somerville College 🔗 This is another mock interview with a tutor at Somerville College (these are also good to get an idea of tutorial-style teaching!)

 InsideUni Biology interview experiences 🔗 🌟 Current students talk about their interview experience, as well as sharing some tips.
 We’re biased, but we think they’re useful!